 What are the Types of Featured Snippets

-If you take a closer look at featured snippets, you’ll see that they come in distinct types depending on the query.
-You must know the different types of featured snippets so you can optimise your content structure for them.
+Looking closely at featured snippets, you’ll see that they come in distinct types depending on the query.
+You must know the different types of featured snippets to optimise your content structure for them.

 The different types of featured snippets are as follows: